In our last article, I talked about using a trading checklist to help ensure you don’t miss anything during potential trade opportunities.

-Not only does it help us to avoid marginal opportunities and find trades where there really aren’t any, but it also helps us to retain enough focus to take our planned trades when they do show up.
-Given that so many people have issues with following their plan, nurturing trading patience is an absolute must.
+Not only does it help us to avoid marginal opportunities and finding trades where there really aren’t any, but it also helps us to retain enough focus to take our planned trades when they do show up.

 Seeing this is one of the most infuriating elements of trading but we are all great traders in hindsight.

-Not wanting to miss out is another trigger that often follows missing a number of trades that turned out to be theoretical winners.
-The frustration of then trying to “make up” for missed trades only to take losers can condition us into wanting to take a trade before it fully triggers in so as to not experience the pain of missing our planned trades.
+Not wanting to miss out (FOMO) is another trigger that often follows missing a number of trades that turned out to be paper winners.
+The frustration of then trying to “make up” for missed trades (revenge trading) only to take losers can condition us into wanting to take a trade before it fully triggers in so as to not experience the pain of missing our planned trades.

 Seeing ‘better’ opportunities and convincing yourself of one of a plethora of reasons the market offers to why your plan might not work, are sure-fire ways to not maintaining the resolve to follow it.

 There are many ways you can help yourself to develop your trading patience.
-If you find that you’re able to be patient to begin with in the session but as time goes on it becomes a struggle, it may well be that the emotional exertion of being disciplined and focused enough to wait for your trades is depleting your willpower.
+If you find that you’re able to be patient to begin with in the session but as time goes on it becomes a struggle, it may be that the emotional exertion of being disciplined and focused enough to wait for your trades is chipping away at your willpower.

 Being clear in your plan and trusting it is simple but requires effort on the trader’s part.